nus-cs2113-AY2223S1/tp/docs/DeveloperGuide.md

 Step 2: The ViewItemCommand command checks if the delimiters ('i') is present in the user input through the getArgsViewItemCmd() method.
 If not present, an exception will be thrown.
 The command also checks whether the input's final argument is valid (item can be found or not) by checking whether that item is currently in the item list via the `isValidItem` method.
 An exception will also be thrown if the final argument does not satisfy the requirements (item not found).

-Step 3: If all arguments are valid, then it finds the item in the itemList by it's itemId, which is unique:
+Step 3: If all arguments are valid, then it finds the item in the itemList by itemId, which is unique:

 `itemList.getItemById(itemId);`